 Macy's coffeehouse has been a fixture on South Beaver Street for more than 35 years.
 Across the street is Beaver Street Brewery, the town's first brew-pub that opened in 1994 in a former Food Town grocery store built 47 years earlier.

-It has been joined by Lumberyard Brewery, Mother Road Brewing Co., Historic Brewing and Dark Sky Brewing Co.
+It has been joined by Lumberyard, Mother Road, Historic, Wanderlust and Dark Sky breweries.

-Hiking to the top of Arizona on Humphreys Peak at 12,633 feet is a bucket-list challenge best accomplished in early summer and early in the day before thunderstorms and lightning threaten.
+Hiking on the Kachina Trail to the top of Arizona on Humphreys Peak at 12,633 feet is a bucket-list challenge best accomplished in early summer and early in the day before thunderstorms and lightning threaten.